 Akshay, audience member, 17

 Artistic support by

-Francis Monty et Olivier Ducas,
+Francis Monty and Olivier Ducas,

 Théâtre de la Pire Espèce

 Trailer (in French, with English subtitles)

 Preparatory workshop about our artistic process and intro to the scientific material considered in the show

 Hands-on in-class workshop on object theatre or shadow puppetry